National Parks Autonomous Agency: Visitors

-The National Parks Network reached the number of 10 million visitors in 2000 and 15 million in 2016, with its peak in 2017.
-The last data, from 2023, shows that the Network received 15.02 million visitors throughout the 16 parks.
-The most visited national park is the Teide National Park with 4.46 million visitors each year, followed by the Sierra de Guadarrama National Park with 2.13 million, the Picos de Europa National Park with 1.7 million and the Timanfaya with around 1.63 million.
-The less visited national parks are the Cabañeros National Park, the Cabrera Archipelago Maritime-Terrestrial National Park and the Tablas de Daimiel National Park, all of them with an average of 80,000 to 160,000 visitors.
+The National Parks Network reached the number of 10 million visitors in 2000 and 15 million in 2016, with its peak in 2024.
+The last data, from 2024, shows that the Network received 16 million visitors throughout the 16 parks.
+The most visited national park is the Teide National Park with 5.24 million visitors each year, followed by the Sierra de Guadarrama National Park with 2.40 million, the Picos de Europa National Park with 1.63 million and the Timanfaya with around 1.49 million.
+The less visited national parks are the Cabañeros National Park, the Cabrera Archipelago Maritime-Terrestrial National Park and the Sierra de las Nieves National Park, all of them with an average of 70,000 to 80,000 visitors.

 Infrastructure and others

 The national parks have, in general, all the necessary and sufficient provision of means for their proper functioning and development.
 In addition to the equipment and infrastructures for public use, all the national parks of the National Parks Network have at least one administrative office and a basic resource for their maintenance, surveillance and own monitoring (vehicles, forestry machinery, technical material, etc.).

 The data about the material resources are very scarce and outdated, since the last official report dates from 2013.
 As of 2013, the 15 national parks had 32 visitors centers, 58 information centers, 121 parkings, 157 lookouts and 67 entertainment areas.
 Also, the vehicles fleet of the Network was 392 in 2013.